magepages/mpdocs/docs/rma/index.md

     - Type: Choose field type.
     - Is require: Click to checkbox if you want that field is required
     - Validation Class: Add the validation class for the field
-      - For example: Inserting `Validation Class = validate-email`means that the value filling in this field must be email.
-Error message will be shown if filling the wrong value.
+      - For example: Inserting `Validation Class = validate-email` means that the value filling in this field must be email.
+An error message will be shown if filling the wrong value.
     - Sort Order: Select the priority for the field.
 The smaller the sort order is, the higher priority it has.

   ![](https://i.imgur.com/ZKTRVjV.png)